mhslinks/mhslinks.github.io-old/README.md

 **PLEASE NOTE** that the emails are automatically sorted alphabetically by the template so there is no need to manually sort it in the CSV.

 Anyone can feel free to contribute to MHS Links, whether it be the addition of new links or new emails.
-Please send a pull request and I will update both live sites.
+Please send a pull request or make an issue and I will update the site.